Call: 0800 294 2969

 Embrace the local lingo

-How to tip Down Under
+How to tip in Australia

 Tipping is entirely up to you.
 The minimum wage in Australia is higher than in most European countries, and although tipping isn’t expected at hospitable venues, it is always appreciated.